-How to guide for buying window coverings, blinds and shades.
+The ultimate “how-to” guide for buying window coverings - shades, blinds and shutters

-for your home from what can be a very confusing industry.
-Even better, you can do it all from the comfort of your home.
+for your home amid all the attractive but confusing options.
+Best of all, we'll show you how to choose from the comfort of your home.
 The window covering

 are composite material usually made from PVC or plastic but can include some wood.
 They are very popular because they are durable and easy to clean.
 They are especially good for areas that may be exposed to moisture as they do not warp easily.
 However, they are substantially heavier which can be a problem when you have larger windows to cover.
 Many manufacturers will recommend that you split the blind

 into two or three parts on one common headrail for larger orders to prolong the life of the blind

 are most often used for floor-to-ceiling coverings, and are usually made of PVC (although there are some made of wood).
 They typically feature 3 ½" slats.
 These are by far the most popular option to use with sliding glass doors.
 They can be drawn to either side of the doors, or to both sides.
 They can even be drawn to the middle of the doors if that is preferred.
 Vertical blinds tend to be quite durable and surprisingly light weight.
 Because they are made from PVC, vertical blinds

 are easy to clean and of course warp-resistant.

 If the vertical blinds are for doors, which open and close, you need to make sure that the blinds

 should be ordered for an outside mount, along with hold-down brackets to protect them from swinging wildly each time somebody opens or closes the door.
 You will find that smaller slats work best on door applications, because blinds with larger slats might interfere with opening and closing the door.
 Smaller one-inch slats keep the depth of the blinds